fiskaly/fiskaly-kassensichv-client-java/examples/client-demo/readme.md

 ```

-This will create a fat JAR located at `./build/libs/client-demo-1.0-SNAPSHOT-all.jar`.
+The resulting fat JAR will reside at `./build/libs/client-demo-1.0-SNAPSHOT-all.jar`.

 ## Running the demo application
 In order to run the application, use the following command.